Early rising is up there as one of the most common concerns parents ask me about so here are my top tips!

 To treat early rising it's about shifting factors that are influencing your little one's body clock to rise so early.

 Bedtime - This one can be a little trial and error as both a too early bedtime and a too late bedtime can both be causes of early rising.
 If bedtime is too early then they may simply be getting the amount of sleep they need by that early rise.
-If bedtime is too late and baby is getting overtired then this can cause night wakes and early rising.
+If bedtime is too late and baby is getting overtired then this can early rising.
+I find undertiredness to be far more common in early rising than overtiredness and a lot of this comes downs to two mainstream sleep messages; sleep begets sleep and the 12 hour night.
+While some little one's will do 12 (or more) hours over night, the average is in fact 10-11.
+Many parents find themselves doing a 6-7PM bedtime and then finding themselves with an early rise a a result.
+We cannot make a little one sleep more than they need.

 Keep is dark - A technique you could try is that when your little one wakes, instead of accepting it and getting up for the day, keep it dark and quiet in their room with you in there supporting them.
 Do this for about half an hour and then pop the lights on, open the curtains and announce it's daytime.
 Keep pushing this time on until you hit the optimal 6AM.
 This is to teach your little one that wake up is because of environmental cues like daylight.